 Among other standard safety features are Electronic Stability Control, which incorporates traction control with anti-skid technology; Brake Assist, which applies maximum braking force when it senses a panic stop; and anti-lock brakes.

-The new S-Class offers the latest in safety and technology in a more sensibly sized package.
+Performance The new S-Class offers the latest in safety and technology in a more sensibly sized package.
 If you can afford this much for a car, it's a great way to go.